Advising people who are destitute

 For this website, we define migrant as simply someone in the UK with a non-UK nationality.
 A migrant is destitute if s/he does not have the resources to house and feed him/herself.

 The Joseph Rowntree Foundation researches destitution and its causes.
-It estimates that in 2017 1.5 million people suffered destitution at some point. during the year.
+It estimates that in 2022 3.8 million people across the UK suffered destitution at some point. during the year.
 Of these, a quarter were non-UK nationals, but of course many of them may suffer destitution for reasons such as benefit sanctions that apply also to UK nationals.

 Migrants become destitute in the UK for different reasons, and those reasons generally determine what the options are for finding them food and shelter: